adambiltcliffe/codex/readme.md

 Blademaster: other units have swift strike
 Blademaster: after it dies, other units lose swift strike
-Blademaster: if it dies when defending without killing attacker, other units don't deal damage twice Trojan Duck: obliterate 2 units
+Blademaster: if it dies when defending without killing attacker, other units don't deal damage twice
-Trojan Duck: attack trigger can damage building
-Trojan Duck: if kill attack target with trigger, choose new one

 # Tests to write later